-Karen Campbell (MSc Counselling and Psychotherapy, MBACP)
+Karen Campbell Counselling (MSc and MBACP registered)

-Hi, I’m Karen and I am a qualified and experienced person-centred counsellor, having worked within a GP surgery and my private practice located in The Hub, Vicar Street, Falkirk which provides discrete access to my counselling service.
+I am a qualified and experienced person-centred counsellor, having worked within a GP surgery and my private practice located in The Hub, Vicar Street, Falkirk which provides discrete access to my counselling service.

 I will listen, offer support and understanding, whilst at the same time be accepting of your values, attitudes and life-style in a non-judgmental way in an environment that is safe and confidential.